Do you know when your website goes down?

 Following tools will help to get notified remotely when your website goes down.
-However, if you are looking for an in-house solution, then you can try PHP Server Monitor open source.
+However, if you are looking for an in-house solution, then you can try a PHP Server Monitor open source.

 Uptime Robot allows you to monitor up to 50 sites with an interval of 5 minutes check in FREE.
 You may also perform a basic level of defacement monitoring by monitoring keyword on a page to alert if exist or not exist.

-Uptime Robot also helps you to monitor the port that means you can get notified when service like FTP, SMTP, POP3, IMAP or custom port goes down.
+Uptime Robot also helps you to monitor the port that means you can get notified when service like FTP, SMTP, POP3, an IMAP or custom port goes down.

 Uptime, An enterprise-ready site availability and performance monitoring with tons of features.